signalsapi/docs/whats-new/index.md

 # What's new

+## 25.11.2024

+- Manual runs have higher priority than automated
+- Jobs with match in title have higher fetching priority than without
+- Jobs with match in title show first in run view

 ## 16.11.2024

 - Normalizing job title on save -- trimmed, lowercase, no special chars, quotes, "and", "or" etc